 So, close the Google Chrome browser if you have it open.
 Close all the open programs on your PC and restart it.
 After the restart, connect to the internet and try to access any web page on Google Chrome.
 If the restart has resolved the error, you don’t need anything else on your PC.

 Method 2: Restore Google Chrome to Default Settings

 The error “DNS probe finished nxdomain” can also be fixed by resetting your Chrome settings to default settings.
 To do this, follow the steps given below.

 Open Google Chrome and in the address bar type “chrome://flags/” and hit enter.

 It will open the “Chrome experiment” section.
-At the right side, you can see a “Reset all to default” button.
-Click “reset all to default” and restart your Chrome browser.
+On the right side, you can see a “Reset all to default” button.
+Click “Reset all to default” and restart your Chrome browser.

 Clicking on “Reset all to default” will reset your Chrome settings to the default state.
 Now try opening the web page that was giving the “DNS probe finished nxdomain” error and see if the error has been resolved.

 After restarting your PC, if the error did not appear immediately, it may return after a few hours of usage.
 Some users have reported that, after restarting the PC, the Google Chrome browser works fine.
 However, after a few hours of usage, the dns_probe_finished_nxdomain error occurs again.
 It continuously happens with every restart.

 Now to resolve this error, you can try flushing the DNS and see if it can resolve the error.